jvde-github/AIS-catcher/README.md

 AIS-catcher -v 10 -u 127.0.0.1 12345 -u 127.0.0.1 23456
 ```
 If successful, NMEA messages will start to come in, appear on the screen and send as UDP messages to `127.0.0.1` port `12345` and port `23456`.
-These console messages can be suppressed with the option ```-q```.
+The screen messages can be suppressed with the option ```-q```.
+That's all there is.

-The following commands record a signal with ```rtl_sdr``` at a sampling rate of 288K Hz and pipes it to AIS-catcher for decoding:
+As a slightly more advanced example, the following commands record a signal with ```rtl_sdr``` at a sampling rate of 288K Hz and pipes it to AIS-catcher for decoding:
 ```console
 rtl_sdr -s 288K -f 162M  - | AIS-catcher -r . -s 288K -v
 ```
-An example of using sox for downsampling the signal and then sending the result to AIS-catcher:
+We can also use ``sox`` for downsampling a signal and then send the result to AIS-catcher for decoding:
 ```console
 sox -c 2 -r 1536000 -b 8 -e unsigned -t raw posterholt.raw -t raw -b 16 -e signed -r 96000 - |AIS-catcher -s 96K -r CS16 . -v
 ```